JakubMrowicki/auto-tints/README.md

 + 'A shopper: I want to view product details'
 + 'A shopper: I want to search & sort items'
 + 'A shopper: I want to see my total at all times'
++ 'A shopper: I want to see frequently asked questions'
++ 'A shopper: I want to see contact details for the store'
++ 'A shopper: I want to see an about section'

 Checking Out:
 + 'A shopper: I want to purchase items without signing up'